InvaderZim62/HP-15C/README.md

 # HP-15C

-My favorite calculator (got my through college).
+My favorite calculator (got me through college).
 The HP-15C uses Reverse Polish Notation (RPN).
 In RPN, if you want to add 5 + 3, you type: 5 ENTER 3 +.

 There used to be a complete HP-15C calculator in the App Store, but it stopped being supported,